Press kit / materials for presentersFull bios & high resolution photos

 In addition to a cappella polyphony, the sublime sound of one or more lutes features prominently in the concert program, as was quite common in 16th-century Spanish liturgical music.

-Duo Mignarda, Donna Stewart and Ron Andrico, will be joined by local favorite, baritone José Gotera and the Chicago duo of Francy Acosta and José Luis Posada.
-Mignarda's three guest artists are all alumni of the Case Western Reserve program in Early Music.
+Duo Mignarda, Donna Stewart and Ron Andrico, will be joined by guest artists, tenor Kevin S. Foster and the Chicago duo of Francy Acosta and José Luis Posada.

 Francy and José Luis, known as EnsAmble Ad-Hoc, are originally from Colombia, where they are well-known as exponents of early music as well as traditional music.
 Now based in the Chicago area, Francy and José Luis are making a rare Cleveland appearance in a concert not to be missed.